weipin/jewzruxin/README.md

 * Create and configure a `HTTPCycle`.
 * "Start" the `HTTPCycle`.

-Creating a `HTTPCycle` is simple: the only required argument is `requestURL`:
+Creating a `HTTPCycle` is simple -- the only required argument is `requestURL`:
 ```
 let URL = NSURL(string: "http://jewzrux.in/core/playground/hello/")!
 let cycle = HTTPCycle(requestURL: URL)